Akshat4112/1000_Project_Ideas/README.md

 ------

-**Battleship** ñ Create two game boards and let each player place a number of war ships.
-Each player canít see the other personís board.
+**Battleship** ‚Äì Create two game boards and let each player place a number of war ships.
+Each player can‚Äôt see the other person‚Äôs board.
 They then take turns firing at one another by guessing one of the board squares.
 If the square they guess contains part of a ship, it is a hit.
 Otherwise it is a miss.
 They sink a ship when all squares containing that particular ship have been uncovered.
-The player wins when all their opponentsí ships have been sunk.
+The player wins when all their opponents‚Äô ships have been sunk.

-**Chess and Checkers** ñ Simply put a game of chess or checkers.
+**Chess and Checkers** ‚Äì Simply put a game of chess or checkers.
 Try to make it playable online and if you can use a graphical user interface that can also undo or redo a step as well as keep a history of moves for replay.

-**Hangman** ñ Randomly select a word from a file, have the user guess characters in the word.
+**Hangman** ‚Äì Randomly select a word from a file, have the user guess characters in the word.
 For each character they guess that is not in the word, have it draw another part of a man hanging in a noose.
 If the picture is completed before they guess all the characters, they lose.

-**Crossword Puzzle** ñ Create a crossword puzzle which links words together on common letters.
+**Crossword Puzzle** ‚Äì Create a crossword puzzle which links words together on common letters.
 Provide a list of clues for each word and let the user enter fill in the words until the entire crossword is filled in.

-**Frogger** ñ Get your frog across the river and lanes of traffic by either jumping on logs and lily pads rushing by at different speeds or avoid the automobiles which are also moving at various speeds.
+**Frogger** ‚Äì Get your frog across the river and lanes of traffic by either jumping on logs and lily pads rushing by at different speeds or avoid the automobiles which are also moving at various speeds.
 Based on the old arcade game..

-**Tetris** ñ  Tile-matching puzzle video game.
+**Tetris** ‚Äì  Tile-matching puzzle video game.
 Arrange incoming tiles such that a row is formed, which once formed disappears.
 Get points by making as many rows as possible.
 Introduce levels.

 Research Projects